dbernheisel/bernheisel.com/posts/20130602-syncing-external-drive-with-network-nas.md

 I'm not _quite_ finished yet.
 I wanted to have my lock folder be pretty with an icon, so I went back to my BASH script and added a couple lines to set the folder icon.
 I found the commands here [Stack Exchange](https://apple.stackexchange.com/questions/6901/how-can-i-change-a-file-or-folder-icon-using-the-terminal).

 First, grab an icon you want.
 I supplied one already, but you might have a different preference.
 I found mine by googling, and you might find it helpful to google with "filetype:png" so you find an icon with transparency.
-Then go to https://iconverticons.com and convert it to Mac-compatible .icns.
+Find an icns conerter and convert it to Mac-compatible .icns.

 Second, create a new temporary folder.
 We're going to apply this icon to it so we can grab a file we need from it once it's set.
 Then, right-click the folder, and drag-and-drop the .icns file to the Icon in the top left.